akupila/ArduinoContinuousServo/README.md

 How servos work
 -------------------------

 A servo motor expects a pulse every ~20ms.
-The length of this pulse determine the angle for regular servos or speed for continuous servos.
+The length of this pulse determines the angle for regular servos or speed for continuous servos.
 For this we'll only consider continuous servos, the regular [Servo library] is already great for normal servos.

 A pulse of 1.5ms sets the zero position, a shorter pulse makes the servo turn left and a longer one makes it turn right.
 By counting these pulses we can simulate a stepper motor using servos.